Gozala/eventual/Readme.md

 [![Build Status](https://secure.travis-ci.org/Gozala/eventual.png)](http://travis-ci.org/Gozala/eventual)

-An abstraction for eventual values.
+Eventual lets you travel through time to use future values.

 ## What is an eventual value?

-An eventual value is a placeholder for values that will be received asyncronously *at some point in the future*.
-Eventual values are typically used in place of callbacks for asyncronous operations.
-They allow you to return a deferred value *syncronously* that will be resolved *asyncronously*.
-Using deferred values allows you describe asyncronous actions in a syncronous fashion.
+An eventual value is a placeholder for a value that will be received asyncronously *at some point in the future*.
+Eventuals values are a powerful alternative to callbacks when dealing with asyncronous operations.

-You may have seen eventual value abstractions before: `jQuery.deferred` and `Promise` are both abstractions layers for eventual values.

-By allowing you to return a future value immediately, eventuals give you a handy way to avoid nested callback hell.
+By allowing you to return a future value immediately, eventuals allow you to avoid nested callback hell.
 They also make it easy to describe asyncronous control flows that are difficult to handle with callbacks ("do this when x and y are ready, then wait for any of a, b and c, and do that").

+You've probably seen eventual value abstractions before: `jQuery.deferred` and `Promise` are both abstractions layers for eventual values.

+Like these, Eventuals allows you to compose, combine and handle errors for async operations.
+But it can also bend time and space: decorate any ordinary function, and it will accept eventual values as if they were available now!

 ## Install